-Bernie Herberholt works as a paraeducator in special education, will ferment any food you leave on his doorstep, can be seen riding his unicycle around town, and aspires with a group of former assistants to found a new L’Arche community in Minnesota.
+Bernie Herberholt is a special education teacher, will ferment any food you leave on his doorstep, and aspires with a group of former assistants to found a new L’Arche community in Minnesota.
 He and his wife Lizzy, a former L’Arche assistant, live in St. Paul, Minnesota.

 After two years serving in the Jesuit Volunteer Corps I wanted another authentic chance to live the values of social justice, spirituality, simplicity and community, yet I didn’t know how I wanted to do that.
 It seemed too soon to go back to grad school and still didn’t feel like I had found my place.
 Those two years I tried on the simple lifestyle with my community mates, serving people with HIV/AIDS and people affected by chronic homelessness, first in Raleigh, NC and then in Portland, OR respectively.
 I was drawn to a long term, grassroots type of service to the gospels and was inspired by a quote by Thomas Merton that, “it is the reality of personal relationships that saves everything.”
 Still, I had difficulty explaining this desire that I carried with me from my years in JVC to many of my urban Seattle friends.
 After going away to work in the mountains for several months, a friend invited me to join L’Arche Portland.
 L’Arche offered a solid community experience that celebrated neuro-diversity by bringing people with and without intellectual disabilities to live together and build relationships of trust and reciprocity.